5 Relative Abundance

 Now we can estimate calibrated encounter rate and count for each point on the prediction grid.
 We also include a binary estimate of the range boundary.

-# encounter rate estimate
+# estimate encounter rate

 pred_er <- predict(er_model, data = pred_grid_eff, type = "response")